rstefanetti/dynamics365smb-docs/business-central/index.md

 If you already have [!INCLUDE[prodshort](includes/prodshort.md)], then log in at [https://businesscentral.dynamics.com](https://businesscentral.dynamics.com).
 Otherwise, [start a free trial](https://go.microsoft.com/fwlink/?linkid=847861).
 For more information about onboarding to [!INCLUDE[prodshort](includes/prodshort.md)], see [Getting Started with [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]](product-get-started.md).

 [!INCLUDE[d365fin](includes/d365fin_md.md)] is fast to implement, easy to configure, and simplicity guides innovations in product design, development, implementation, and usability.
 In the navigation panel to the left, you can find information about using [!INCLUDE[d365fin](includes/d365fin_md.md)] in your company.
 Some key articles are also listed in the first section in the following table.
 And if you are a partner or customer looking at extending the functionality, you will find relevant links in the **Developer and IT-pro content** section.
+If you want to start with an introductory or complete course on Business Central, you can find it in the Learn section https://docs.microsoft.com/en-us/learn/modules/dynamics-365-business-central

 |||
 |-|-|